GInxh/GInxh.github.io/about.md

 Hi.
 My name is Virginia Hickox.

 I have a Bachelors in Electrical Engineering from RPI.
 I concentrated in power electronics, and energy.
-After working for power and energy startups, I moved onto designing fault tolerant systems for data centers, detecting outlier behavior for realtime systems running electric power grids.
+After working for power and energy startups, I moved onto designing fault tolerant systems, and detecting outlier behavior for data centers running electric power grids.

 Alot of people have asked me about what algorithms I worked with and what these solutions entail.
 I encourage you to explore [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos/) if you are curious about this kind of stuff.